Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 \end{theorem}

-\begin{remark} Before we prove this result, we would like to draw the attention of the reader aware of random matrix theory and matrix integrals, that the symbol $O(n^{-1})$ is actually optimal.
+\begin{remark} Before we prove this result, we would like to point out to readers aware of random matrix theory and matrix integrals that the symbol $O(n^{-1})$ is actually optimal.
 One can check by inspection that there are terms of order $n^{-1}$ in the expansion of the quantities of the theorem.
-This observation stresses the fact that the matrix model $Z$ does not behave like a usual unitarily invariant matrix model, but rather like an orthogonal matrix model, even though the underlying invariance group is the unitary group.
-This technicality explains why we can only obtain convergence in probability of the rescaled largest eigenvalue, and not the almost sure convergence. \end{remark}
+This observation stresses the fact that the matrix model $Z$ does not behave like a usual unitarily invariant matrix model, but rather like an orthogonal matrix model, even though the underlying invariance group is the unitary group.\vadjust{\goodbreak} This technicality explains why we can only obtain convergence in probability of the rescaled largest eigenvalue and not the almost sure convergence. \end{remark}